Enhancing Communications and Sensing Simultaneously by Zero-Order Optimization of MTS: Introduction

 With a phase shifter deployed at each meta-atom, one can manipulate the reflection beam of MTS to facilitate the wireless signal reception.
-A diverse of application cases have been explored.
+A diverse range of application cases has been explored.
 For instance, \cite{scatterMIMO2020} uses MTS to improve multiple-input-multiple-output (MIMO) communication, \cite{cho2023mmwall} aims at the low earth orbit (LEO) satellite communication, \cite{RFBouncer2023} considers using a dual-band MTS to enhance transmissions on two separate spectra simultaneously, \cite{chen2021pushing} uses MTS to address the polarization mismatch problem in wireless networks, \cite{chen2023seamless,Li2024RFMagus} use one or more MTSs to improve the wireless signal coverage, \cite{Protego2022} suggests using MTS to generate artificial phase noise to prevent eavesdropping, and \cite{Feng2021RFlens} use MTS to increase the secrecy transmission rate.
 Moreover, a ``transparent'' MTS model is studied in \cite{cho2023mmwall,Arun2020RFocus}, by allowing each meta-atom to either reflect the incident signal or let it pass through.
+Many recent works have also investigated other types of MTS, such as absorptive MTS \cite{lin2024selfpowered}, refracting MTS \cite{an2024exploiting,lin2025aidriven,lin2022refracting}, and active MTS \cite{tang2026uncertainty}.
 This work considers the conventional MTS model as in \cite{xie2020max,li2024secure,Zargari2023energy,2020HuangcwJSAC, lai2024efficient,Xu2024Coordinating}; our main contributions lie in the dual-functional application (which aims to facilitate both wireless communications and active sensing) and the blind configuration method behind it.

 Aside from the communication purposes, there is an emerging research interest in using MTS to improve localization.
 The authors of \cite{Li2024GPSwindow,2024GPMS} consider using the aforementioned transparent MTS to promote the indoor performance of GPS.
 The so-called MetaRadar scheme \cite{zhang2020metaradar} for indoor localization sets up MTS based on the RSS data.
 Our blind configuration method also takes the RSS data as input, but its rationale is quite different from the MetaRadar.
 The notion of ``anchor'' has played an important role in the indoor and outdoor localization \cite{gustafsson2005mobile,liu2007survey}.
 A natural idea is to utilize the MTS as an anchor.
 The authors of \cite{MetaSight2022} devise a so-called MetaSight system to localize a radio frequency identification (RFID) object by using a pair of MTSs.
 Its main idea is to retrieve the phase information for reflected channels and thereby recover the angle of arrival (AoA).
 With the AoAs from the different MTS, one can localize the object.
 It turns out that our blind configuration method (which is originally designed for the communication purpose) has an intimate connection to phase retrieval, so this method can provide a solution to active sensing as well.
 In contrast, \cite{RIScan2024} suggests a beam scanning strategy for acquiring the AoA.
 Nevertheless, an analysis in this paper shows that beam scanning is less efficient than the proposed blind configuration method.